Revisiting Step-Size Assumptions in Stochastic Approximation: Introduction

 with $\Delta_{n+1} = f(\theta_n,\Phi_{n+1}) - \barf(\theta_n)$.
 In proofs of convergence as well as convergence rates for SA, an approximation of the form $ \theta_n\approx \odestate_{t_n}$ is obtained, in which $t_n = \sum_{k=1}^n \alpha_k$.
 For fixed step-size the convergence $\odestate_{t_n} \to \theta^*$ holds geometrically quickly.
 For vanishing step-size with $0<\rho<1$ we have $t_n\approx \alpha_0 n^{1-\rho}/ (1-\rho)$, so that the convergence rate is not geometric, but it remains \textit{very fast}.

-Of course, the approximation $ \theta_n\approx \odestate_{t_n}$ is valid only for a limited range of $n$---eventually noise dominates the rate of convergence.

-\whamit{Argument for vanishing step-size.} The CLT tells us that the rate of convergence of the MSE can be no faster than $O(1/n)$, far slower than anticipated by the mean flow approximation.
+Of course, the approximation $ \theta_n\approx \odestate_{t_n}$ is valid only for a limited range of $n$.
+Eventually noise dominates the rate of convergence: \textit{The CLT tells us that the rate of convergence of the MSE can be no faster than $O(1/n)$}, which is far slower than anticipated by the mean flow approximation.

-A larger problem is due to \textit{bias}.
-For \textit{linear} SA, this paper obtains the the following for $\rho\in (0,1)$:
+\whamit{Argument for vanishing step-size.} It is argued in this paper that this is a means to attenuate bias.
+This is most clearly explained for the special case of linear SA: the proof of \Cref{t:stats_summary} is based on the following approximation, for arbitrary $\rho\in (0,1)$:

 in which $\{\upbeta_n \}$ is a deterministic sequence, convergent to an identified value $\upbeta_\uptheta$, and $\{\clZ_n \}$ is a zero-mean stochastic process satisfying $\Cov(\clZ_n)\to \SigmaPR$ as $n\to\infty$.
 Consequently, if $\rho<1/2$ and $\upbeta_\uptheta\neq 0$, then the MSE is dominated by $\alpha_n^2\gg 1/n $.